OpenEvalProject/evals/manuscripts/elife-86737/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/86737/elife-86737-fig5-v1.jpg)

-**Figure 5.:** a) latency until endpoint behavior (i.e. hindpaw lick(-attempt) or jumping) nor in (b) number of shakes before endpoint behavior in any of the three tested groups.These results contradict the hypothesis of a reciprocal effect of the parvafoxPvalb and parvafoxFoxb1 on pain sensation.
+**Figure 5.:** These results contradict the hypothesis of a reciprocal effect of the parvafoxPvalb and parvafoxFoxb1 on pain sensation.

 These results reveal that the parvafoxFoxb1 does not excert a reciprocal effect on the parvafoxPvalb’s role in pain sensation.
 Interestingly though, the absence of altered latencies until endpoint behavior demonstrates that the immobility phenotype of ChR2-expressing Foxb1-Cre mice can be escaped, when thermal stimulus intensity reaches nociceptive threshold (Figure 5a).

-## Alterations of cardiovascular parameters upon optogenetic modulation of Foxb1 terminals in the dlPAG is observed in a small cohort of animals
+### Alterations of cardiovascular parameters upon optogenetic modulation of Foxb1 terminals in the dlPAG is observed in a small cohort of animals

 The measurement of cardiovascular parameters in a group of 8 Foxb1-Cre mice revealed a sudden onset of bradycardia in three mice (106/21–10, 34/21–7, 34/21–10), immediately after starting the optogenetic activation (Figure 6a).
 The heart rate (HR) decreased abruptly by 30–60 beats/min but could reach 290 beats/min in some experiments (Figure 6b; 106/21–10).
 The light-induced cardiovascular responses had an on-kinetic of 1–10 s and at light offset, the HR returned to the baseline levels nearly instantaneously.
 Augmenting the light intensity of the stimulation increased the extent of HR deceleration.
 In these three mice, the glass fibers were located bilaterally over the rostral part of the dlPAG (Figure 7a and b).
 Glass fibers located over the Su3 or over the intermediate or caudal dlPAG or the PV2 nucleus did not trigger cardiovascular reactions.
 In the five Pvalb-Cre mice with similar injection of Chr2 in the parvafoxPvalb and glass fibers positioned bilaterally over the rostral dlPAG, no changes in cardiovascular parameters were measured.